Jagan-18/Terraform_Doc/Terraform_Each-Topics_Learining/Terraform_CLI.md

 #### What Is the Terraform CLI?
 The Terraform CLI is the command-line tool that lets you interact with Terraform, executing tasks like initializing your project, planning and applying changes, validating configurations, and inspecting resources.
 Virtually every operation in Terraform begins here.

+---
+## Step-by-Step Guide:
+Run the following commands in the terminal and inspect their output.
+To learn more about each command, try adding a `-help` flag to the command!

+-   `terraform validate`: Checks the syntax of the Terraform files and verifies that they are internally consistent, but does not ensure that the resources exist or that the providers are properly configured.
+-   `terraform fmt`: Automatically updates Terraform configuration files to a canonical format and style, improving consistency and readability.
+The command works only for the files in the current working directory, but you can also add a `-recursive` flag to format `.tf` files in nested directories.
+-   `terraform plan`: Creates an execution plan, showing what actions Terraform will take to achieve the desired state defined in the Terraform files.
+This command does not modify the actual resources or state.
+-   `terraform plan -out <filename>`: Similar to `terraform plan`, but it also writes the execution plan to a file that can be used by `terraform apply`, ensuring that exactly the planned actions are taken.
+-   `terraform apply`: Applies the execution plan, making the necessary changes to reach the desired state of the resources.
+If you run `terraform plan` with the `-out` option, you can run `terraform apply <filename>` to provide the execution plan.
+-   `terraform show`: Provides human-readable output from a state or plan file.
+It's used to inspect the current state or to see the actions planned by a `terraform plan` command.
+-   `terraform state list`: Lists all resources in the state file, useful for managing and manipulating the state.
+-   `terraform destroy`: Destroys all resources tracked in the state file.
+This command is the equivalent of passing a `-destroy` flag to the `terraform apply` command.
+-   `terraform -help`: Provides help information about Terraform commands.
+It can be used alone for a general overview, or appended to a specific command for detailed help about that command.

+---
 ### Essential Terraform CLI Commands
 Here’s a breakdown of the key commands you’ll use most often, along with their practical meaning and workflow context: